agarciadom/llma4se-2025/talk/slides.md

 ## What is LangGraph?

-* Python-based framework for LM-based workflows and agents
+* Python-based framework for LM-based workflows and agents, with rewinding and human-in-the-loop
 * Core is open-source, with non-OSS extras:
   * Studio: web-based development environment
   * Platform: automated deployment of agents
-* Handles state changes and persistence
 * [https://www.langchain.com/langgraph](https://www.langchain.com/langgraph)

 ## LangGraph Platform